Hugh Gillin

 Hugh Clair Gillin Jr. (July 14, 1925 – May 4, 2004) was an American film and television actor.
-Gillin was born in Galesburg, Illinois.
 He was best known for playing Sheriff John Hunt in Psycho II and III.
-Gillin has appeared in a total of 75 films and television shows.
+Gillin appeared in a total of 75 films and television shows.
 Gillin last appeared on television in 1998 where he was featured in Pensacola: Wings of Gold in the episode "Not in My Backyard".
 He was a member of AMPAS, The Academy of Motion Picture Arts and Sciences.

+Life and career

-Gillin grew up in Pittsburg, Kansas and attended Pittsburg High School and The University of Kansas.
+Hugh Clair Gillin Jr. was born in Galesburg, Illinois on July 14, 1925.
+He grew up in Pittsburg, Kansas and attended Pittsburg High School and The University of Kansas.
 He was a member of the Kansas Jayhawks basketball team in 1947.
 Gillin received the Purple Heart medal in World War II.

-Gillin died on May 4, 2004, in San Diego, California.
+Gillin died in San Diego, California on May 4, 2004, at the age of 78.